google/sbom-conformance/README.md

 A tool to check the conformance of SBOMs compared to Googles internal spec, the EO requirements and the SPDX requirements.

+> [!IMPORTANT]
+>  This library is being developed.
+It's not recommended to use it yet.

 ## How to use

 sbom-conformance is a library.
 See below how to use it.